-Learn more about the work that Maytree supports:
+Learn more about Maytree’s work in this area:

-The Institute on Municipal Finance and Governance (IMFG) at the University of Toronto explores how cities fund their activities and govern themselves through extensive research both in Canada and globally.
-IMFG also holds an ongoing series of events to present and debate the ideas that influence how are cities are run.
+The Institute on Municipal Finance and Governance (IMFG) at the University of Toronto.
+IMFG explores how cities fund their activities and govern themselves through extensive research both in Canada and globally.
+It also holds an ongoing series of events to present and debate the ideas that influence how are cities are run.

 Published on 29/10/2018

 Our politicians must raise their game to become dramatically more effective in creating and implementing stronger public policy in our cities.

 “Canada is rich by nature, poor only by policy,” Goldwin Smith told the New York Chamber of Commerce 130 years ago.
 Smith was a professor of history residing in Toronto, and in his speech he commented on the natural and human capital that abounded in the country, but lamented how little had been done with […]